Canada’s newspapers now entirely owned by stock villains from children’s movies - The Beaverton

 “And if you ever see a furious man in a top hat and tails chasing a terrified child through a crowded city street, please help the child get away by distracting the man with questions about why his papers don’t cover municipal anymore, they may not be glamorous but they are important.”

-Note from The Beaverton Editorial Board: As this article shows, the fact that The Beaverton has recently been purchased by a local sea will not impact the of the stories we publish.
+Note from Editorial Board: As this article shows, the fact that The Beaverton has recently been purchased by a local sea will not impact the of the stories we publish.
 We will continue to hold the powerful accountable, including spoiled mermaids who think that just because they’re royalty, they are somehow above legally binding contracts.